How Using <fieldset> and <legend> Improves SEO & Accessibility

 - Payment Details

-Each of these sections can be wrapped in a <fieldset>
+Each of these sections can be wrapped in a <fieldset>, with a <legend> labeling them clearly.

 Why Accessibility Matters